baiweiphys/BOPBK/README.md

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

-**BO-PBK** (BO-Product-Bi-Kappa), developed by Wei Bai and Huasheng Xie, is a numerical code for analyzing waves and instabilities in obliquely propagating, magnetized multi-species hot plasmas in space and laboratory settings.

-The code supports a wide range of multi-component velocity distributions, such as:
-- Anisotropic drift loss-cone product-bi-Kappa (PBK)
-- Anisotropic drift loss-cone Kappa-Maxwellian (KM)
-- Anisotropic drift loss-cone bi-Maxwellian (BM)
-- Hybrid combinations of these distributions

 ## Authors & Affiliations

 **Wei Bai**